th0tmaker/PyGame/Pong/README.md

 ## Gameplay:

-The current implementation of the game only has one single available game mode, which is called 'Two Player Mode'.
+The current implementation of the game only has a single available game mode called 'Two Player Mode'.
 In 'Two Player Mode', you can engage in a head-to-head match against yourself or another player.
 In the menu, select 'New Game' to access this mode.
-The desired duration or point limit for the game are decided by the players.
+The desired duration or point limit of the game are decided by the players.

 Before each round starts, a 10-second countdown timer initiates to give players ample time to prepare.